The 8 Best Vegan Restaurants in Bali You Must Visit

 Located in the heart of Seminyak, but also available in Canggu and Jakarta too, Nalu Bowls combines Hawaii’s love for delicious fruity flavors and Bali’s inventory of exotic fruits and creativity.

 All the ingredients used at Nalu Bowls are fresh and made from locally sourced fruits.
-Think delicious combinations of mango, banana, papaya, rambutan, mangosteen, and coconut.
+Think of delicious combinations of mango, banana, papaya, rambutan, mangosteen, and coconut.

 Recommended to try: The Uluwatu vegan smoothie bowl